TraumaER/minecraft-docker/README.md

-# minecraft-docker
+# Minecraft Server Docker Edition

-Minecraft server run in a docker container
+Docker image that starts up a easy to configure minecraft server.